 The R&D pursued by the CALICE SDHCAL groups has succeeded to pass almost all the technical hurdles of the PFA-based HCAL.
-The SDHCAL groups have succeeded to build the first technological prototype [19] of these new-generation calorimeters with 48 active layers of GRPC, 1m2 each.
+The SDHCAL groups have succeeded to build the first technological prototype [19] of these new-generation calorimeters with 48 active layers of GRPC, 1m each.
 The prototype validates the concept of high-granularity gaseous detector and permits to study the energy resolution of hadrons one can obtains with such calorimeter.
+Figure 5.21 shows the energy resolution of SDHCAL with different number of layers using test beam data collected at CERN.
+It indicates that SDHCAL with 40 layers yield descent performance with pion energy up to 80 GeV which is suitable for CEPC detector.